zPanchito/Flood-DEMON/README.md

 ## This mod is a continuation of Flood Extreme, what a coincidence no?

 Thanks to Erik for his help, and to the testers for balancing the mod, what would I do wihtout you?
+This flood uses the code for flood extreme, and the one for flood extreme uses the code for flood nightmare+

+## Credits

+zPancho!: Flood DEMON
+Erik: Flood Extreme
+DT Ryan: Flood Extreme
+birdekek: Flood Expanded
+Agent X: Flood

 ## Testers